Public holidays

 Water fights during Songkran in Bangkok (Photo: Lauren DeCicca/Getty Images)

-During the official holidays, many state and government departments will shut down, including banks, the post office, and the immigration services.
+During the official holidays, many state and government departments shut down, including banks, the post office, and the immigration services.
 However, commercial entities like malls and restaurants will remain open.

 image of insider